-Fifteen years ago, a hospital in Macomb Michigan added a new surgery center wing to their expansive campus.
+Fifteen years ago, a hospital in Macomb Michigan added a new surgery center wing to their expansive campus and needed building analytics.
 On the surface, the new addition began as a way to provide quality care with expert surgeries, but deep within the bowels of the hospital, the essential mechanical and control assets serving the new surgery center were suffering from performance issues and band-aid approaches from the very first day of occupancy.

 Patient safety and comfort is essential to any high-performing healthcare facility.
 Since the very opening of the new addition, the surgery center had continual problems with the operating rooms (OR) maintaining proper pressure relationships, which in turn lead to constant issues with temperature and humidity requirements.
 The ORs were not able to maintain the proper positive pressure relationships required at the design airflow of 25 Air Changes per Hour (ACH), so the Facility Team was forced to increase in the ACH rate in all OR spaces in order to achieve the required positive pressure relationships.